Hooker is Professor of Operations Research and T. Jerome Holleran

 Computing, and was elected chair of the INFORMS Computing Society.

-He is equally active in the constraint programming community, having served
+He is equally active in the constraint programming community, where he has chaired

-and award committees.
-He was elected to the Executive Committee of the
+conferences and workshops and served on the Executive Committee of the Association

 He is a pioneer in the integration of optimization

 and constraint programming technologies, having written the first book (2000)